The Green Knight (film): Plot

 Gawain befriends a fox who accompanies him on his journey.
-They reach a castle inhabited by a Lord, who informs him that the Green Chapel is nearby, and Gawain accepts his invitation to stay.
-The Lord's lady resembles Essel; she makes seductive overtures toward Gawain.
-The two men agree that the Lord will trade the prize from his hunt for whatever Gawain receives at the castle.
-The next morning, the Lady presents Gawain with the green girdle, which she claims to have made herself; in exchange for it, Gawain accedes to her advances.
-Gawain flees and encounters the Lord in the forest, who gives him a kiss.
-The Lord reveals that he has captured Gawain's fox and releases it; Gawain does not offer the girdle.
+He reaches a castle inhabited by a Lord who informs him that the Green Chapel is nearby, and Gawain accepts his invitation to stay.
+The Lord's lady, who resembles Essel, makes seductive overtures towards Gawain.
+The Lord proposes they exchange what he obtains while hunting with whatever Gawain finds at the castle.
+The next morning, the Lady presents Gawain with the green girdle, which she claims to have made herself.
+Gawain accedes to her advances in exchange for it.
+Gawain flees and encounters the Lord in the forest.
+The Lord kisses Gawain in return for his Lady's actions, but Gawain does not give him the girdle.
+The Lord reveals that he has captured Gawain's fox and releases it.

 Gawain reaches a stream where a boat is waiting.
-The fox speaks to Gawain, imploring him to turn back.
-Gawain chases off the fox and takes the boat to the chapel, where the Knight sits in hibernation.
+The fox speaks, imploring Gawain to abandon the quest.
+Gawain takes the boat to the chapel, where the Knight is seated in hibernation.
 Gawain waits through the night, and the Green Knight awakens on Christmas morning.

-The Green Knight swings the axe and Gawain flinches.
+As the Knight swings the axe Gawain flinches.
 The Knight chides him.
-Gawain kneels for the blow again, but at the last moment, he scrambles away.
-He imagines fleeing back to the king's court and becoming king after his uncle's death.
-In Gawain's reverie, Essel bears his son, but Gawain abandons her, takes the child and marries a noblewoman instead.
+Gawain kneels for the blow again but at the last moment scrambles away.
+He imagines fleeing back to Camelot and becoming king after Arthur's death.
+In his reverie, Essel bears his son, but Gawain abandons her, taking the child and marrying a noblewoman instead.
 His son comes of age and dies in battle.
 Many years later, Gawain has become a reviled king.
-His castle is under siege and his family abandons him; he removes the green girdle (which he had worn the entire time since re-obtaining it from the Lady), and his head falls from his shoulders, with the crown on the ground near him.
+With his castle under siege and his family abandoning him, he removes the green girdle, and his head falls from his shoulders.

-Back in the present in the Green Chapel, Gawain kneels and removes the girdle, and tells the Knight that he is ready.
-The Knight praises Gawain for his bravery, then drags his finger across Gawain's throat and playfully says, "Now, off with your head", and smiles kindly.
+Back in the Green Chapel in the present, the kneeling Gawain removes the girdle, telling the Knight he is ready to die.
+The Knight praises Gawain for his bravery, then drags his finger across Gawain's throat, says, "Now, off with your head", and smiles kindly.

-In an after-credits scene, a little girl picks up the crown and playfully places it on her head.